How (and When) to Plan Your Honeymoon

 - Reconfirm all reservations.

-- Make kennel reservations or contact your house or cat sitter to make sure they're available.
+- Make kennel reservations or contact your house, pet or babysitter to make sure they're available.

 Two Weeks Ahead

 - Pick up airline tickets and all applicable vouchers from your travel agent.
-Read all material carefully to make sure the information is correct.
+Read all materials carefully to make sure the information is correct.
 If not, your travel agent can correct it.

 One Week Ahead

-- Arrange to have mail held at the post office during your trip.
+- Arrange to have mail held at the post office during your trip or have a neighbor pick it up.

 - Stop newspaper delivery.

-- Make two to three sets of photocopies of your passport, credit cards, insurance, traveler check numbers, wills -- basically any paperwork people would need if your wallet were stolen or something happened to you.
-(I know, but you have to be prepared.)
-Give one set each to a parent and/or a relative or friend, pack one set in your luggage, and leave one set in your safe deposit box.
+- Make two to three sets of photocopies of your passport, credit cards, insurance, wills—basically any paperwork people would need if your wallet were stolen or something happened to you (better safe than sorry).
+Give one set each to a parent and/or a relative or friend, pack one set in your luggage and leave one set in your safe at home.

 - Ask stores where you've registered to hold orders so gifts don't pile up on your doorstep, or ask a relative to collect packages.

-- Make sure you have extras of everything you can't live without: migraine tablets, allergy pills, asthma inhaler, glasses or contacts, etc. Carry all medications in their original prescription bottles to avoid questions at customs.
+- Make sure you have extras of everything you can't live without: migraine tablets, allergy pills, asthma inhaler, glasses or contacts and so on.
+Carry all medications in their original prescription bottles to avoid questions at customs.

-- Touch base with your house or cat sitter to reconfirm when they'll be coming over, hand over the keys, give them a copy of the vet's number and your contact info, etc.
+- Touch base with your house, pet or babysitter to reconfirm when they'll be coming over, hand over the keys, give them a copy of the vet’s and/or pediatrician’s number and your contact info.

 Three Days Ahead